UseHover/hover-docs/api.md

 permalink: /api
 ---

-# API Reference
+# Configuration API Reference

-The Hover API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+The Hover API allows you to create, edit, and download actions and parsers for your account. is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 All API access is over HTTPS, and accessed from [https://www.usehover.com/api](https://www.usehover.com/api).
 All data is sent and received as JSON.

 Blank fields return as `null` and timestamps return in ISO 8601 format: `2020-02-10T16:13:55Z`.